immmdreza/FlamingoFramework/README.md

 # Flamingo 🦩
 Flamingo is a framework to build Telegram bots using .NET as easy as possible!

+## To what purpose?
+As you can see, Flamingo uses [TelegramBot]() and [TelegramBot.PollingExtension]() (Just in case) as dependencies. so by installing this package you have pure packages for telegram bots in .NET.

+But this one serves as a Top layer created over **TelegramBot** library to help you setup your bot in most easiest and also pro way!
+The very first and important purpose of Flamingo is simplicity, save time and cleaner code when writing telegram bots with .NET

+**Remember that flamingo is just getting started**. it can grows with your support and help (help and support to an almost a large community)

+In my turn, i tried to put all my experience here but there are a lot to go. lock into examples and you can examine the advantages of Flamingo ( at least in basic )

 ## Install
 **Flamingo** is available in [Nuget](https://www.nuget.org/packages/Flamingo)